What Is Customer Data?

 Clicks and hovers on the web, taps and swipes on mobile, and text or voice commands on chat and voice interfaces—all such interactions are actions performed by a user or events that take place inside an app.

-Event data enables you to understand user behavior and is therefore often referred to as behavior data.
+Event data enables you to understand and is therefore often referred to as behavior data.
 Additionally, event data enables you to take action on data or activate the data in external tools where the data is made available.

 A common use case is event-based contextual messaging (in-app or email) where a campaign is triggered when a certain event X takes place.
 Or when a certain event Y doesn’t take place within a specified timeframe after X takes place—the possibilities are endless.